 - If the same amount of power is to be supplied, a 3-phase system requires less area of cross-section compared to the 1-phase system.

-Thus, in this article, we had an overview of the distribution of electrical power with respect to the time period.
+Thus, this article gives an overview of the distribution of electrical power with respect to the time period.
 We have also discussed what is 1-Phase and 3-Phase and discussed the difference between them.
 Apart from this, we also studied the advantages and drawbacks of both Phases.
-Here is a question for the readers, Write a comparison chart between 1-phase and 3-phase?
+Here is a question for you, Write a comparison chart between 1-phase and 3-phase?